sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 To increase the difference b/w positive and negative responses:
 1. Response inflation, so expect the parameters reflected in the URLs to be a lot higher, so it'll take longer to get the request if it's valid.
 However will quickly say no if invalid for the first req.
-2. **What if there's no paramets in te url?** Then you send a dummy question you know is going to have a negative response with some extra maths, and it'll give back a negative.
+2. **What if there's no paramets in the url?** Then you send a dummy question you know is going to have a negative response with some extra maths, and it'll give back a negative.
 Then you send a valid question with some extra maths, and it'll reply back a bit longer.

 > actual examples are:
 > dummy: in:sent&from:xiquisddk&hasnot:{rjew+...+iqejh}